dsc-courses/dsc80-2023-wi/project5.md

 Below, we provide example prediction problems for all three datasets.
 However, don't restrict yourself to just these – feel free to come up with your own!

-### NYPD Civilian Complaints 🚔
+### Recipes and Ratings 🍽

-* Predict the outcome of an allegation.
-(You may need to "engineer" your output column).
+* Predict the rating of recipes.
-* Predict the complainant or officer ethnicity.
+* Predict the number of minutes to prepare recipes.
-* Predict the amount of time between the month received vs. month closed (i.e. the difference of the two columns).
+* Predict the numer of steps in recipes.
-* Predict the rank of the officer.
+* Predict the calories of recipes.

 ### Power Outages 🔋